2023 Gaza war ceasefire: From families of hostages

-Gil Dickman, the cousin of a hostage named Carmel, told The Independent that "if this deal opens the door to the next deal," then more hostages will be released, adding "the problem is whether it's going to fall apart in between the days."
+Gil Dickman, the cousin of hostage Carme Gat, told The Independent that "if this deal opens the door to the next deal," then more hostages will be released, adding "the problem is whether it's going to fall apart in between the days."
 Another hostages parent lamented over her jealousy that the families of those released hostages were able to hug and see their released loved ones.

 Many family members also referenced those still held captive, with a brother of one of the return children stating while they were happy, there were still other hostages and they needed to keep up the struggle until everyone was returned.
 Another who had a relative returned but another is still held captive, stated that they were still missing parts of their heart.
 Relatives of an American-Israeli girl who was orphaned in the 7 October attacks celebrated her release stating, "there are no words to express our relief and gratitude" on her homecoming.